 🎟️ Don't forget - tickets in all four stands are available for next weekend's crucial clash with La Rochelle! https://t.co/X8BxPm294O pic.twitter.com/387VPcE68y

 It’s a match that will likely live long in the memory of the Warrior Nation, and not just for the action that unfolded on the field.

 With the game having been confirmed just an hour before kick-off due to the heavy fog engulfing Scotstoun, Glasgow turned on the style to earn a comprehensive victory in front of a sold-out Scotstoun.

 Five penalties from Ross Thompson had put the Warriors out of reach, before Johnny Matthews crossed with the final play of the match to put the icing on the cake for the home side.

 Ones to watch

-The match is live on BT Sport 2 this Sunday, with kick-off scheduled for 3.15pm.
+Supporters can watch the match live on BT Sport 2 this Saturday evening, with kick-off scheduled for 5.30pm.

-BBC Radio Scotland will also have full commentary on FM, whilst you can follow all the action as it happens in our Live Match Centre on glasgowwarriors.org.
+Live commentary will also be available on BBC Radio Scotland MW, whilst you can follow all the updates as they happen in our Live Match Centre at glasgowwarriors.org.